Tuesday, October 28, 2025

 "But let's look at it this way:" He redrew the diagram to the side, with different labels:

-"Calculator, not brains -- so, you're saying computers don't really think?"
+"Calculator, not brains -- so, what you're saying is computers don't really think?"
 Cyndy asked.

 "How long do you think it will be before we can display computer output on an overhead projector?"
 Bill asked.

 Mr. Mori thought for a moment.
-"It shouldn't be too hard to rig a CRT display under the lamp and mirror of an opaque projector .
-I think something like that has been done, but it wasn't very pleasant to look at.
+"It shouldn't be too hard to rig a CRT display under the lamp and mirror of an opaque projector.
+I think something like that has been done, but it was expensive and wasn't very pleasant to look at.
 And it probably takes a lot of tending while you're using it."

 Cyndy spoke up again, "CRT?"